Can a 15-year-old in Texas marry a 21-year-old with court approval?

 Answer:

-(c) The petition must include:
+The petition needs to include:

 This content is for informational purposes only and is not legal advice.
 Legal statutes mentioned reflect the law at the time the content was written and may no longer be current.
 Always verify the latest version of the law before relying on it.